South Florida Bulls football: Willie Taggart era (2013–2016)

 Before the 2016 season, the Bulls were selected by many media outlets to win the East division of the American, and were projected to play the University of Houston in the American Athletic Conference Football Championship Game.
 The Bulls ended the 2016 season tied with Temple for 1st place in the East division, but because of a Week 8 loss to the Owls, USF did not play in the American Athletic Conference Championship Game.
 In a Week 5 game against Cincinnati, Marlon Mack passed Andre Hall to become the leading rusher in program history.
 Two weeks later, in a Week 7 game against UConn, Mack passed B.J.
 Daniels to become the program leader in rushing touchdowns.
 After that game, Coach Taggart was included on the watch list for the Paul "Bear" Bryant Coach of the Year Award, presented annually to the best coach in college football.
 During their Week 9 game against No. 22 Navy, the Bulls set a school record for rushing yards in a game, racking up 412 yards in a 52–45 victory.
 The Bulls broke that record two weeks later in their Week 11 game against Memphis, rushing for 416 yards in a 49–42 victory.
 Also in that game, the Bulls broke the school record for offensive touchdowns in a season (58).
 In a Week 12 game against SMU, Quinton Flowers passed Matt Grothe to become the school leader in single-season total offense.
 The Bulls secured their first 10-win season after a 48–31 victory over UCF in Week 13.
 During that game, Quinton Flowers set the school record for single season rushing yards (1,425), passing the mark Marlon Mack set in 2015.
 On November 30, 2016, Quniton Flowers was named the American Athletic Conference Offensive Player of the Year, which was the first such award in school history.
 On December 7, 2016, Willie Taggart was announced as Oregon's new head coach, a position that was vacant after the firing of Mark Helfrich on November 29, 2016.
 Led by interim coach T. J. Weist, the Bulls ended their season with a 46–39 OT victory over South Carolina in the Birmingham Bowl on December 29, 2016.
 On January 12, 2017, Quinton Flowers was named the 2017 College Football Performance Awards National Performer of the Year.

 Charlie Strong era (2017–2019)

 On December 11, 2016, USF announced that former Texas and Louisville head coach Charlie Strong would become the Bulls' new head coach, the fourth in school history.
-Strong's deal was for five years, which would have kept him in Tampa through the 2021 season.
 Strong was hired, in part, because of his strong professional and recruiting ties to the state of Florida, as he served as an assistant coach at the University of Florida for almost a decade.